DANR1BEIRO/JAVAXP/Programming Logic Exercises/src/README.md

 F = (C * 1.8) + 32
 C = (F - 32) * 5/9

--[] 18 - Francisco is 1.50m tall and grows 2 centimeters per year, while Sara is 1.10m tall and grows 3 centimeters per year.
-Create an algorithm that calculates and prints how many years it will take for Francisco to be taller than Sara.
+-[x] 18 - Francisco is 1.50m tall and grows 2 centimeters per year, while Sara is 1.10m tall and grows 3 centimeters per year.
+Create an algorithm that calculates and prints how many years it will take for Sara to be taller than Francisco.

--[] 19 - Create an algorithm that prints the multiplication table from 1 to 10 on the screen.
+-[x] 19 - Create an algorithm that prints the multiplication table from 1 to 10 on the screen.

--[] 20 - Create an algorithm that receives an integer and prints its multiplication table on the screen.
+-[x] 20 - Create an algorithm that receives an integer and prints its multiplication table on the screen.

 -[] 21 - Create an algorithm that shows a random value between 0 and 100.